Festival Information

 Camping

 Arrival to set up your R.V and tenting sites is on a first come – first serve basis, allowing you to camp for the weekend.
-Get your camping passes NOW to ensure you will have a space available to you.
+Please note there are currently no services.
+Porta-potties will be available.

 Make sure to thank the amazing BADAS volunteers who will be out managing the campground day and night during our Festival!

-Parking on-site at the B.A.D.A.S. fairgrounds is available, with 300 paid parking spots at $10 per day or $15 for the weekend.
-You can click here reserve you parking spot at the B.A.D.A.S. website.
+Parking on-site at the B.A.D.A.S. fairgrounds is available, paid parking spots at $10 per day or $15 for the weekend.

 We and our patrons are so grateful they are offering this free, volunteer staffed, service!